Gareth David-Lloyd

-Gareth David Lloyd (born 28 March 1981), known professionally as Gareth David-Lloyd, is a Welsh actor and writer best known for his role as Ianto Jones in the British science fiction series Torchwood.
+Gareth David Lloyd (born 28 March 1981), known professionally as Gareth David-Lloyd, is a Welsh actor, writer and singer, best known for his role as Ianto Jones in the British science fiction series Torchwood (2006–2009).
+He also voices the character Solas in the Dragon Age games.

 Early life

-He was born in Bettws, Newport.
-David-Lloyd's first acting role was as a robot in a junior school play.
+David-Lloyd was born in Bettws, Newport.
+His first acting role was as a robot in a junior school play.
 As a teenager, he joined the Gwent Young People's Theatre in Abergavenny and The Dolman Youth Theatre in Newport.
 While there, he appeared in several plays, including Macbeth, The Threepenny Opera and Henry V, in which he played the title role.
-Gareth studied Performing Arts at Crosskeys College in South Wales.
+David-Lloyd studied Performing Arts at Crosskeys College in South Wales.
 When former Labour Party leader Neil Kinnock saw the young David-Lloyd performing at Monmouth Castle, he sent him £250 to use towards his acting career.

 Career

 Music

 David-Lloyd fronts the progressive metal band Blue Gillespie, previously known as A Breath of Blue Fire.
 The band participated in Sex, Wales, and Anarchy on 20 April 2008, and Orgee on 3 May 2008, at the University of Wales Institute Cardiff.
-Their first EP, Cave Country, was released in December 2008 which was followed by Cave Country Part 2 which was released in August 2009.
-Their debut album, Synesthesia, was released in May 2010.
-Their second album Seven Rages of Man was released in May 2012.
+His first EP, Cave Country, was released in December 2008, followed by Cave Country Part 2, which was released in August 2009.
+His debut album, Synesthesia, was released in May 2010.
+His second album, Seven Rages of Man, was released in May 2012.

 Acting

 While studying at Coleg Gwent, Crosskeys, David-Lloyd appeared in various local stage productions at the Dolman Theatre in Newport and the Sherman Theatre in Cardiff.
-David-Lloyd went on to train at the National Youth Theatre, before moving to Reading to pursue his acting career with The Rep College.
+David-Lloyd went on to train at the National Youth Theatre before moving to Reading to pursue his acting career with The Rep College.
 David-Lloyd's parts have included Sebastian in Twelfth Night on stage.

-In the 2004 comedy/drama Mine All Mine, written by Torchwood creator Russell T Davies, he played a character named Yanto Jones.
+In the 2004 comedy/drama Mine All Mine, written by Torchwood creator Russell T Davies, he played a character named Ianto Jones.
 In 2005, David-Lloyd began a part-time degree in philosophy and psychological studies with the Open University.